JazzBrotha/screenmycode/README.md

 3. Reviewers
 4. Maintainers

-You can take on any one of these roles, or multiple roles if you chooses.
-Below are a short description of each role.
+You can take on any one of these, or multiple, roles.
+Down below is a short description of each role.

 ### Users
 Users drive the project forward by voicing their opinion.
 A user's typical tasks include